stan-dev/math/doxygen/contributor_help_pages/adding_new_distributions.md

 ```

 For vectors, `scalar_seq_view` simply holds a reference to the vector it's passed
-and then calling it's method `.val(i)` will return element i in the vector
+and calling `scalar_seq_view`'s method `.val(i)` will return element i in the vector
 after calling `value_of()` on the element.
 The actual element can be acessed
 with `operator[]`.
 For scalars, `scalar_seq_view`'s `.val(i)` and `operator[]`
 will just return the scalar no matter what index is passed.

 But with that now we can get the maximum size of the input arguments and run a
-loop calculating the partials for each input argument.
+loop calculating the partials for each input argument's values.

 ```cpp
 size_t N = max_size(y, mu, sigma);